edsu/diary/README.md

 # Diary

 This is my diary of GPT-3 writings based on random words that Dan posts to his Mastodon.
+It updates every day after he posts.
+Or at least that's the plan!

 ---